seafloor/manuscript-starter-kit/README.md

 # manuscript-starter-kit
  A cookie-cutter repository for starting bioinformatics manuscripts with a pre-built structure and template files.

 This is a minimal repo for me to pull from to streamline paper creation.
-It's focus is on forcing good structure in the manuscript (I suck at titles, abstract and results, so I follow (this layout)[https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005619], but apparently so do most of us) and stopping me from recreating code and figures I use a lot from scratch (something I do far to much).
+It's focus is on forcing good structure in the manuscript (I suck at titles, abstract and results, so I follow [this layout](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005619), but apparently so do most of us) and stopping me from recreating code and figures I use a lot from scratch (something I do far to much).
 It's for me, is layed out for my authorships, figure preferences etc., and I haven't tried to make it helpful for everyone, but maybe it will be somewhat.

 ## Structure
 - **manuscript/**